Center of the American Experiment

 Learn more about corporations VOTING to rewrite our laws.

 The Center of the American Experiment (CAE) is a right-wing pressure group based in Minnesota.
 It is a member of the State Policy Network (SPN), a web of state pressure groups that denote themselves as "think tanks" and drive a right-wing agenda in statehouses nationwide.
+On the homepage of its website, CAE lists its issue areas as: Minnesota economy, healthcare, families, governance, education and employee freedom.

 Attempting to Influence Legislation in Minnesota